 The Plus500 Forex Trading Platform

 There is only one platform available with Plus500.
-The `Plus500 Forex Trading Platform` is propriety and we found it to be one of the most user friendly and intuitive platforms among all CFD providers.
+The `Plus500 Forex Trading Platform` is propriety and we found it to be one of the most user-friendly and intuitive platforms among all CFD providers.

-Available for Iphone/Ipad, Android and Windows mobile, Windows 10 and Web Trader, platform is not rich in graphic feature but has a well-designed interface that makes users feel they have all the tools and features at their disposal at all times.
+Available for iPhone/Ipad, Android and Windows mobile, Windows 10 and Web Trader, platform is not rich in the graphic feature but has a well-designed interface that makes users feel they have all the tools and features at their disposal at all times.
 Plus500 has over 2000 trading instruments making access to a broad range of information in easy to digest many essential given users can be overwhelmed with information overload.

-While the platform is very user friendly, there are a few disadvantages of the platform.
+While the platform is very user-friendly, there are a few disadvantages of the platform.
 No scalping is allowed, it is not compatible with EAs nor is there a social feature for trading.

 Plus500 is a great trading platform for traders that are beginners or looking to trade taking advantage of the 2000 plus instruments available.
-The platform however is not so great for traders that require EAs and advanced trading resources.
+The platform is not so great for traders that require EAs and advanced trading resources.